Do you know what you're talking about in your next 1-on-1 with each of your team members?

 As they achieve more success, you can start looking at them taking over managing some of your direct reports, freeing your schedule to focus more on them and other leaders you're creating.

 Whatever route you take, regular 1-on-1s are the best way to begin developing leaders.
 They give you a way to help mold their thinking to shift from individual contributor to multiplier less jarring.
-And best of all, by leading them through all these stages, you’re setting a fantastic example for how to be a great manager.
-You’ll know what to teach them, and they’ll know the behaviors to emulate to succeed like you have.
+And best of all, by leading them through all these stages, you're setting a fantastic example of how to be a manager.
+You'll know what to teach them, and they'll know the behaviors to emulate to succeed like you have.

 You can learn more about training some of your team members to become leaders with our posts: